fenbf/cpp17features/readme.md

 | GCC: 7.0 | Clang: 3.9 | MSVC: not yet |
 |---------:|------------|------------|

-Previously if a class was derived from some other type you coudn't use agregate initialization.
+If a class was derived from some other type you coudn't use agregate initialization.
 But now the restriction is removed.

 ```cpp
 struct base { int a1, a2; };